FEMC (Forest Ecosystem Monitoring Cooperative) - was VMC Vermont Monitoring Cooperative

 The result of the specific record request will be a science metadata xml file returned.

-#18 Updated by Monica Ihli about 5 years ago
+#18 Updated by Monica Ihli over 6 years ago

 The build of metadata records from data in the native system was using an outdated algorithm which, among other issues, prefixed the eml namespace to all elements.
 This invalidated the xml document.
 An updated script for generating eml documents has been applied.
 There may still be a few invalid documents to look out for here or there to look out for with small errors.

 FEMC system permits researchers to temporarily set an existing data set to be private.
 They are concerned as to how this will be handled in DataONE.
 They don't want to archive it yet because something can't be unarchived once that is done.

 Use .update() to remove public access rule from system metadata to create outcome of privacy.
 Add a status to the FEMC endpoint which lists altered records to identify appropriate action.
 This could also provide a tidy way of identifying if a record has been deleted /archived in your system so that DataONE knows to archive it on our copy as well.
 For example:

 An important consideration is to ensure that, if a metadata record changes between the time it is set to private through removal of access rules and the time the author wants it to go public again, we must make sure to execute an update() instead of just .updateSystemMetadata()